Biographical Encyclopedia of Astronomers

 The Biographical Encyclopedia of Astronomers (BEA) is a two-volume biographical dictionary, first published in 2007, with a second edition released in 2014.
-The work covers astronomers from all geographies, born from antiquity to mid-1918.
+The work covers astronomers from all regions, born anytime between antiquity and mid-1918.
 It includes more than 1500 biographies of both well-known and more obscure astronomers, produced by 410 contributors.

 The encyclopedia has been published in both a print and online format by the publisher, Springer.